Aerial view of Grace Bay in the Turks and Caicos

 Chalk Sound

-The Chalk Sound residential region is located on a narrow peninsula of land between the lagoon of the Chalk Sound National Park and the shallow Caicos Banks.
+The Chalk Sound residential region is located on a narrow peninsula of land between the lagoon of Chalk Sound National Park and the shallow Caicos Banks.
 Many beautiful homes and luxury vacation villas are found here, as well as the sheltered beaches of Sapodilla Bay and Taylor Bay.

 Long Bay